Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Those are the most dangerous guys.

-Well, like like there used to be a thing back in my day.
+Well, like there used to be a thing back in my day.

-And then, as soon as they signed that big deal, went back to being a regular dude.
+And then as soon as they signed that big deal, went back to being

-So I think what to piggyback on your point, I think that's what, that's one of the things that's going to make the Lakers interesting because Aiden got to ball out this year because if he does not play well, he's not going to get no big deal.
+So I think what, to piggyback on your point, I think that's what, that's one of the things that's going to make the Lakers interesting because Eden got to ball out this year because if he does not play well, he's not going to get no big deal.

 Your no-sweat bet can be used on any NFL wager type.

-If you just want to go Denver Moneyline and do an alt-over,
+If you just wanted to go Denver Moneyline and do an alt over,

 I am going to be sharing all my favorite bets on Thursday when we start the Ringer 107 contest.

-Seattle, Denver, maybe Jacksonville is a one-week trying to convince us they're good.
+maybe Jacksonville is a one week trying to convince us they're good.

 So don't settle for just any insurance.

-Like, they felt young and nervous in certain spots, and I think Indiana, there was a couple moments, especially game four, when they really could have potentially tilted that series, and they just kind of weren't good enough to do it.
+And I think Indiana, there was a couple moments, especially game four, when they really could have potentially tilted that series and they just kind of weren't good enough to do it.

-We were sitting there in the studio that night when we were like,
+We would go up, we went back, we were sitting there in the studio that night when we were like,

 what just happened right here?